 Physics Derivation Graph

-Goal: Write down all known mathematical physics in a way that can be both read by humans and checked by a computer algebra system.
+Can all known mathematical physics be documented in a way that can be both read by humans and checked by a computer algebra system?

-To enact that, the Physics Derivation Graph provides a schema and software infrastructure for the systemization of documenting mathematical physics.
-By semantically enriching mathematical expressions, connections between topics is observable.
+To investigate that question the Physics Derivation Graph provides a schema and software infrastructure for mathematical physics.

-For the impatient, see the Physics Derivation Graph navigation.
+For the impatient user, see the Physics Derivation Graph navigation.
+More context for students, instructors, and researchers is available.

-In this example, there are three expressions: \(T=1/f\), \(T\ f=1\), and \(f=1/T\).
+Terminology: In the above example there are three expressions: \(T=1/f\), \(T\ f=1\), and \(f=1/T\).
 Each expression is defined by a left-hand side, a relation operator (here "="), and a right-hand side.
 Two instances of the Equivalence relation relate the three expressions.
 These relations between expressions are called inference rules.
 The generic form of the first inference rule used in the example is "multiply both sides of an expression by a quantity to yield a new expression."
 Similarly, the second inference rule is generically, "divide both sides of an expression by a quantity to yield a new expression."

 Motivation: Mathematical Physics uses the tools of math applied to measurements of our environment.
-Physics is a unique field in that all existing knowledge can be recorded.
-Another aspect that is unique is that the result can be checked for correctness by a computer algebra system.
-A third unique facet to Physics is that claims can be tested by experiment.
+In Physics existing knowledge can be written down.
+That written record can be checked for correctness by a computer algebra system.

 Where to get started?